The Emperor of Paris

 The Emperor of Paris is a 2018 French historical drama film directed by Jean-François Richet and written by Éric Besnard and Richet.

 Plot

-The film is about an ex-con turned police officer.
+The film is about an ex-con and master escape artist turned police officer.
 Under the reign of Napoleon, Francois Vidocq cuts a notorious figure in the Parisian underworld - he is the only man to have escaped the country's most terrifying penal colonies.
 However, some years later, he switched sides and gets hired as a detective in the French police.
 He founded his own private detective agency and became one of the greatest detectives of all times.
 However, his dark past still follows him...